dennishnf/project-xr-glasses/README.md

 ## Using this repository

-1. Download or clone
+1. First, download or clone this repository.

+2. Open Unity3D, and clic on "Add" in order to add the downloaded project

-2. Go to "Settings Build and Run", then select "Android" and then "Switch Platform".
+3. Go to "Settings Build and Run", then select "Android" and then "Switch Platform".

-3. Install the packages: AR Fundation, AR Core XR Plugin, ARKit Face Tracking, ARKit XR Plugin.
+4. Install the packages: AR Fundation, AR Core XR Plugin, ARKit Face Tracking, ARKit XR Plugin.

-4. That's all :)
+5. That's all :)